jon-sully/react-ssg-netlify-forms/README.md

 Install is straightforward as can be.
 Install via Yarn or NPM:

-Yarn: `yarn add react-netlify-form`
+Yarn: `yarn add react-ssg-netlify-forms`

-NPM: `npm i react-netlify-form`
+NPM: `npm i react-ssg-netlify-forms`

-Then import into your React code where desired (shown above): `import NetlifyForm from 'react-netlify-form'`
+Then import into your React code where desired (shown above): `import NetlifyForm from 'react-ssg-netlify-forms'`

 ## Usage